-The policy framework that governs access to and pricing of medicines within the NHS, working with the Department of Health and National Institute for Health and Care Excellence (NICE).
+The policy framework that governs access to and pricing of medicines within the NHS, working with the Department of Health and Social Care and National Institute for Health and Care Excellence (NICE).

 The commercial arrangements that influence price, including the work of NHS England’s Commercial Medicines Unit, and Commercial Team.

 - Developing and supporting the work of the four Regional Medicines Optimisation Committees to drive the changes that are needed in prescribing and medicines use.